User-friendly introduction to PAC-Bayes bounds

-\end{thm} A few comments on this result: \begin{itemize} \item the first inequality is actually Theorem 1 of~\cite{xu2017MI}.
-Note however that Theorem 2.3 in~\cite{negrea2019information} contains more information, as setting their parameter $m\neq 0$ allows to get a data-dependent prior.
+\end{theorem} A few comments on this result: \begin{itemize} \item the first inequality is from \citet[Theorem 1]{xu2017MI}.
+Note however that Theorem 2.3 of \citet{negrea2019information} contains more information, as setting their parameter $m\neq 0$ allows to get a data-dependent prior.
 The paper contains more new results, and a beautiful application to derive empirical bounds on the performance of stochastic gradient descent (SGD).
-On this topic, see also the recent~\cite{bu2020tightening,wang2021pac,neu2021information}. \item we can see here that the MI bound
+On this topic, see also the recent works by \citet{bu2020tightening,NEURIPS2020712a3c98,wang2021pac,neu2021information,haghifam2023limitations}. \item we can see here that the MI bound

 is tighter than the the PAC-Bayes bound in expectation